JacobMcDonnell/slock/README.md

 ## Editing the Message

-Edit config.h and change the message variable.
 You can also change the font by editing the font_name variable but make sure slock supports it by checking slock -f.
 The text color can also be changed by editing the text_color variable.